MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

         </a>
     </li>
 </ul>
+-->

 ## Try containers on Windows

-To get started with containers on Windows Server or Windows 10, follow this link.
+To get started with containers on Windows Server or Windows 10, see the following:
 > [!div class="nextstepaction"]
 > [Get started: Configure Your Environment for Containers](../quick-start/set-up-environment.md)